South Korea, Japan grapple with heavy snow chaos, delays - NewsBreak

 But at least eight roads and 10 sea routes remained closed as of Wednesday afternoon.
 About 140 homes in capital Seoul and nearby regions reported busted water pressure pumps or pipes as temperatures dipped to around minus 15 to minus 20 degrees Celsius (5 degrees to minus 4 degrees Fahrenheit) across the mainland.

+In Japan, heavy snow and record cold temperatures also brought widespread disruptions.

-A man died in Oita, southern Japan, after being hit by a fallen tree and two more deaths in the northern prefecture of Niigata were being investigated in connection with the cold weather, officials said.
+At least one person has died and two more deaths were being investigated in connection with the cold weather, Chief Cabinet Secretary Hirokazu Matsuno told reporters.

-Two other people were found without vital signs in Okayama, western Japan.
-Deputy Chief Cabinet Secretary Yoshihiko Isozaki told reporters that the deaths could be linked to accidents while removing snow and urged residents to refrain from such activities when nobody else is around to help in case of an emergency.

-About 400 homes around the country were without electricity due to power line damage caused by fallen trees, the Economy and Industry Ministry said.
-It said traffic disruptions caused by the snow also caused delivery delays at convenience stores in western Japan.

-Thousands of people using train services in Kyoto and Shiga prefectures in western Japan were forced to stay overnight in carriages or stations, and 13 were taken to hospitals, the Fire and Disaster Management Agency said.
-Vehicles on major roads across the country were left stranded and hundreds of flights canceled.
-Kyoto prefecture reported more than 30 injuries, mostly by falling.
+Thousands of people using train services in Kyoto and Shiga prefectures in western Japan were forced to stay overnight in carriages or stations, while vehicles on major roads across the country were left stranded and hundreds of flights canceled, Kyodo News reported.

 Air traffic returned to normal after hundreds of flights in and out of Jeju were grounded Tuesday because of strong winds and snow, stranding an estimated 40,000 travelers who had visited the resort island for Lunar New Year holidays.